Hydrate, grab your running shoes and get ready to run around OKC!

 North Robinson to Western, NW 13th to NW 23rd

-Just North of Midtown you’ll find neighborhoods listed on the National Register of Historic Places.
-The OKC Marathon Route runs through portions of this neighborhood.
+Just north of Midtown you’ll find neighborhoods listed on the National Register of Historic Places.
+The Oklahoma City Memorial Marathon route runs through portions of this neighborhood.
 You’ll run on maintained sidewalks under massive trees that provide shade in the spring and summer, displaying vibrant color in the fall.
 The homes range from charming to grand, all with characteristics unique to the early 20th century craftsmanship.

 Oklahoma River Trails